salif/linkita/README.md

 ### Non-post pages

 The default page template `page.html` is for blog posts.
-For pages that are not blog posts, create a `pages` directory and use the `pages.html` template.
+For pages that are not blog posts, you can make `content/pages` directory and use the `pages.html` template.

 Create `content/pages/_index.md` file in your blog: